 Give what is most needed, wanted, and important to the receiver.

-There really is no better to share home and love than with homemade food (at least in my opinion).
+There really is no better way to share home and love than with homemade food (at least in my opinion).
 And truly, there are so many options for mailing homemade food.

 Cookies are a natural care package filler and there aren’t many people who turn their noses up at homemade cookies.
 Package sturdy cookies, oatmeal and chocolate chip are always good, in plastic or cellophane bags and tuck them between softer items to prevent breakage.